TritonDataCenter/rfd/rfd/0010/README.md

 archive_on_delete feature such that it knows to also keep the stdio.log files in the archived data and have the thing doing rotation also look here for the last logs to upload for a container.

+### Inspect Output

+One suggestion was made that we query sdc-docker at the time of rotation and get the /containers/<docker_id>/json output and add that to the root directory for the container.

+If we did this, we would need to do something differently for destroyed containers as they would not show up in sdc-docker.

+We'd also need to figure out how to query sdc-docker as the owner of the container.

+### More Tools

+With logs going into Manta, it has been suggested that people would want tools to manage these other than the m* tools. (mls, mget, mfind, etc.)

+## Open Questions

+ * what should the defaults be for `max-size` and `max-file`?
+     * for drivers other than json-file, we'll always only use these defaults
+ * what path should we use?
+     * Original suggestion was /<login>/stor/.joyent/docker/logs/<docker_id>,
+       but others have suggested we *not* use that
+ * do we want to include the inspect output with the container?
+ * can we leave cli tools out of scope?
+ * any other major concerns that were missed?